 1996 With the goal of achieving a 100% service level, the company converted to a computer-aided inventory control system at its Sterling plant.
 At the same time, plant expansions were completed, adding over 130,000 sq. ft., a 40% increase in capacity.
 Later in the year, the Company acquired Moser Elektrogerate GmbH, an international manufacturer headquartered in Unterkirnach, Germany.
 Moser's Hungarian production plant, Kuno Moser Kft, and the shares of Ermila GmbH, a distributor of professional hair clippers, were also included in the acquisition.
 All activities of the two companies were merged into a global personal care organization.
 The synergistic effect of combined research, development, production, logistics and marketing resulted in a more extensive global presence for both companies.
 Founded in 1946, Moser is recognized as a leading international manufacturer of products similar to those of Wahl, including hair clippers, massagers, shavers and pet trimmers.
 Moser's product line also included oral hygiene appliances.

-1997 Gregory S. Wahl was elected president of Wahl Clipper, USA, succeeding his father, John F. (Jack) Wahl, who continues to serve as CEO.
+1997 Gregory S. Wahl was elected president of Wahl Clipper, USA, and continues to serve as the CEO of Wahl Clipper Corporation.
 Commenting on the future of the company in the 21st Century, Greg Wahl reiterated the company's drive toward globalization and its commitment to serve consumer and professional customers wherever they are located.

 1999 Wahl Clipper Corporation is an international industry leader in the manufacture of consumer personal care appliances and products for the professional beauty and barber salon trade.
 The company currently employs over 1,800 people worldwide in Australia, Canada, China, England, Germany, Holland, Hungary, Japan and the United States.